The Five Heartbeats: Plot

 Five boys – Donald "Duck" Matthews, Anthony "Choirboy" Stone, J.T.
 Matthews, Terrence "Dresser" Williams, and Eddie King, Jr. – perform at a Battle of the Bands contest as The Heartbeats.
 The group loses to Flash and the Ebony Sparks, but pleases the crowd and is noticed by Jimmy Potter.
 Jimmy offers to manage the group, promising them $100 if they do not win the next month's Battle.
 After they lose again, Jimmy pays them.
 When the owner of the club asks to hire them, they agree to let Jimmy manage them.

 Bird and The Midnight Falcons, witnessing the Heartbeats rehearsing for a competition, become concerned they could lose; Bird asks his girlfriend to invite her friends and boo The Heartbeats while cheering The Falcons.
 The announcer, a cousin of one of the Falcons, forces The Heartbeats to use the house piano player.
 Duck grows frustrated with the pianist's playing and takes over his stool.
 Eddie leads the group in a number that results in Bird's girlfriend fainting in his arms.
 The Heartbeats win the contest and the interest of Big Red Davis, who owns Big Red Records.
 Big Red offers them a deal, but Jimmy and his wife Eleanor Potter, aware of Big Red's corruption, decline.
-The group instead releases their first single on Jimmy's own independent label and searches for a record company they can trust, but no one else is interested aside from a label that wants to buy Duck's songs for a group they have already signed, The Five Horsemen.
+The group instead releases their first single on Jimmy's own independent label and searches for a record company they can trust, but no one else is interested aside from a label that wants to buy Duck's songs for an all-white group they have already signed, The Five Horsemen.
 As a result, the Heartbeats are forced to sign with Big Red.

 The group goes on the road for a music tour.
 However, the travel is marred by racism and poor living conditions.
 Dresser's girlfriend visits and reveals she is pregnant.
 The group's first album cover features white people, despite the label having earlier approved a photo of the Heartbeats as the cover.